Bariatric Surgery Performed at Tampa General Hospital

 - Laparoscopic adjustable gastric banding, in which a temporary band is placed around the upper part of the stomach where the esophagus feeds into the organ.
 Inflating the band constricts the area through which food passes, in turn restricting the amount of food that can be digested.
 The band can be periodically adjusted over time.
 Laparoscopic adjustable gastric banding is also a purely restrictive procedure.

-Together with the rest of our bariatric services team, our board-certified surgeons will help each patient determine which procedure is right for his or her needs.
+Together with the rest of our bariatric services team, our board-certified surgeons will help each patient determine which type of weight loss surgery is right for his or her needs.
 Before any surgery is performed, prospective patients must attend a bariatric surgery information session as well as a pre-operative bariatric surgery support group.
-We also require that patients complete a minimum of six months of non-surgical weight loss counseling before surgery is considered, as well as post-operative counseling and support groups to enhance the likelihood of a successful outcome.
+We also require that patients complete a minimum of six months of non-surgical weight loss counseling before surgery is considered, as well as post-operative counseling and support groups after bariatric surgery to enhance the likelihood of a successful outcome.